grobian/carbon-c-relay/README.md

 Note that after the rewrite, the original metric name is no longer available, as the rewrite happens in-place.

 Aggregations are probably the most complex part of carbon-c-relay.
-Compared to carbon-aggregator, the capabilities of carbon-c-relay are limited.
-Yet for certain scenarios, the aggregate functionalities can be very useful.
-Aggregations are performed on a static set of aggregates, defined in the configuration.
-That is, at the time of this writing, it is not possible to have dynamically generated aggregates, e.g. for each hostname encountered.
-A typical aggregation looks like:
+Two ways of specifying aggregates are supported by carbon-c-relay.
+The first, static rules, are handled by an optimiser which tries to fold thousands of rules into groups to make the matching more efficient.
+The second, dynamic rules, are very powerful compact definitions with possibly thousands of internal instantiations.
+A typical static aggregation looks like:

     aggregate
             ^sys\.dc1\.somehost-[0-9]+\.somecluster\.mysql\.replication_delay